-- 7.1 When Heritable bank entered administration in October 2008 the former Police Authorityhad £5.2m invested which was due to mature with interest by the end of 2008/09. - 7.2 To date dividends totalling £4.983m (94.02p in the £) have been received.
+- 7.1 When Heritable bank entered administration in October 2008 the former Police Authority had £5.2m invested which was due to mature with interest by the end of 2008/09. - 7.2 To date dividends totalling £4.983m (94.02p in the £) have been received.
 This is an overachievement against the estimated return of 90p in the £.
 As the original investment was impaired in 2010/11 to reflect the expected return, all additional income above 90p in the £ is revenue income.
-The additional 4.02p in the £ equates to £267,356 revenue income.
-The most recent update from the administrators confirmed that the next dividend will be dependent on the resolution of ongoing litigation which is expected to be resolved within the next 12 months.
+The additional 4.02p in the £ equates to £0.329m revenue income.
+The most recent update from the administrators, Ernst and Young, confirmed that they do not intend to make any further distributions of dividend until the resolution of the ongoing litigation of their claim with Landsbanki.